 - The IRB may require investigators to develop a formal plan to assess and confirm that the subject understands the consent.
 This may include the use of a written tool, requiring a friend or family member to be present, requiring a waiting period or observation of the consent process by a representative of the IRB.

-- Delegation of Responsibility for Obtaining Consent: If the Principal Investigator is delegating the responsibility for conducting the consent interview and obtaining informed consent to someone else on the research team, the PI must formally delegate this responsibility to this person or persons by naming them in the research application and in the research records (delegation log).
-The person must have received UIC IRB training and be up to date on UIC IRB continuing education requirements to perform this function.
+- Delegation of Responsibility for Obtaining Consent: If the Principal Investigator is delegating the responsibility for conducting the consent interview and obtaining informed consent to someone else on the research team, the PI must formally delegate this responsibility to this person or persons by naming them in the research records (i.e., delegation log).
+All individuals who are delegated to conduct the consent interview and obtain informed consent must have received the applicable UIC Investigator training and be up to date on UIC Investigator continuing education requirements to perform these functions..

-- Any changes in the informed consent documents or processes after IRB approval must be submitted as a modification to the IRB for review and approval prior to implementation.
+- Any changes in the informed consent documents or processes after IRB approval must be submitted as an amendment to the IRB for review and approval prior to implementation.

 21 CFR Part 50

 45 CFR 46.109(b), 45 CFR 46.111(b), 45 CFR 46.116, 45 CFR 46.117

 OHRP Exculpatory Language in Informed Consent, November 15, 1996.

 FDA Guidance on Informed Consent for In Vitro Diagnostic Device Studies Using Leftover Human Specimens that are Not Individually Identifiable, Issued on April 25, 2006.